KyrtinSilver/kyrtin-s-site/src/essays/181_Security_Theater.md

 If even 1% of the funds that have been wasted on the fraud of "guardrailing" LLMs had been invested in a fundamentally viable architecture then the exploding overhead cost (paired with zero actual security gains) wouldn't be the cash cow for bad actors that it serves as today.

-Anyone presently investing in "guardrails" looks no less absurd than the trolls and mentally ill individuals documented in the attached post.
+Anyone presently investing in "guardrails" looks no less absurd than the trolls and mentally ill individuals.
 They can seek professional help at any time, but will they?